RunestoneInteractive/webfundamentals/_sources/Frameworks/decorators.rst

            return 1
        else:
            return n * fact(n-1)

    fib(20)
    fact(100)
    print(fib.counter)
    print(fact.counter)

 The use of a class in this way is nice because we don't have to clutter our function object with extraneous attributes.
 We also don't have to define functions within functions because the ``__init__`` method for the BetterDecor class serves as the outer layer of the decorator, it accepts the function as its parameter and stores away the function in an instance variable!

 I recommend you take a short break at this point, especially if your head is spinning from the last few examples.
 The next part is even more head spinning.

 Consider the decorator used in our hello world flask example.
 Oh yeah, this was supposed to be about flask and web programming right?  ``@app.route('/user/<name>')``   Do you see anything wrong with this picture?
 If a decorator is a function that takes another function as an argument then what is the deal with the ``('/user/<name>')`` part of the equation.
 It looks like we have used up our allotment of parameters with the string, where does the function go?

-In this case the decorator is a function that takes some other arguments and returns a function that accepts a function as a parameter and returns a replacement for the function.
+In this case the decorator is a callable that takes some other arguments and returns a callable that accepts a function as a parameter and returns a replacement for the function.
 Holy levels of abstraction batman.

 Here is a simple example that may actually be easier to understand than the previous few sentences: